 5. Davis Mountain State Park

 The Davis Mountain State Park is 30 minutes west of Marfa, and is a don’t miss spot for gorgeous hikes with the kids.
 We did the 2.5 mile Indian Lodge Loop trail with our 4 and 6 year old.
 The trail is rated as challenging and does have rocky steep inclines and declines, but we had no problem completing the trail.
 The breathtaking mountain views are totally worth the trek.
 You can also see the McDonald Observatory from the Indian Lodge Loop trail.
 After the hike, we ordered hamburgers to go from the Black Bear Restaurant and ate at a picnic table at the bottom of the trail head.
-Currently the restaurant is only open until 2pm for take out.
 Entry to the park is $6 per person 13 years and older.

 6. Visit Fort Davis